 MPSoC temperature is a strong function of power density.
 Increasing transistor counts and aggressive frequency scaling result in a significant increase in chip power density and temperature.
-Increasing chip temperature has significant impact on other design metrics including reliability, performance, and cost, as microprocessor failure rate depends exponentially upon operating temperature [6].
-A 10-15 °C difference in operating temperature can result in a 2× difference in the lifespan of a device [7].
+Increasing chip temperature has significant impact on other design metrics including reliability, performance, and cost, as microprocessor failure rate depends exponentially upon operating temperature [39].
+A 10-15 °C difference in operating temperature can result in a 2× difference in the lifespan of a device [42].
 Temperature also affects speed; reduction of charge carrier mobility in transistors and increased interconnect latency resulting from high temperature degrade performance, requiring reduced clock frequencies or, worse yet, resulting in run-time failures.

-Increasing power densities makes conservative package and cooling design prohibitively expensive, since the cost of cooling solutions increases super-linearly with power consumption [8].
+Increasing power densities make package and cooling design for the worst-case scenario prohibitively expensive, since the cost of cooling solutions increases super-linearly with power consumption [12].
 It is therefore necessary to design packaging and cooling solutions based on less than worst-case thermal profiles and compensate by preventing, hopefully rare, dangerous thermal scenarios at run-time.
-Most popular approaches react to critical temperatures by reducing frequency and voltage (i.e., performing hardware throttling), or by temporarily preventing instruction issue to reduce the power consumption, and hence temperature, of the processor [9].
+Most popular approaches react to critical temperatures by reducing frequency and voltage (i.e., performing hardware throttling), or by temporarily preventing instruction issue to reduce the power consumption, and hence temperature, of the processor [19].

-Since the execution times of real-time tasks, and hence total system utilization, tend to vary significantly due to factors such as conditional branches and system inputs [10], real-time applications can exhibit great temperature variation at run-time.
+Since the execution times of real-time tasks, and hence total system utilization, tend to vary significantly due to factors such as conditional branches and system inputs [46], real-time applications can exhibit great temperature variation at run-time.
 When the system utilization is low, the MPSoC may not have a high temperature problem, thanks to the amount of slack available in the system.
-On the other hand, a system with high utilization can push an MPSoC to its thermal limit [11]-[13].
+On the other hand, a system with high utilization can push an MPSoC to its thermal limit [5], [43], [45].
 In the worst case, the host MPSoC may lack run-time thermal management, leading to overheating and signal timing violations or permanent failure.
-More subtly, real-time systems containing MPSoCs that support run-time thermal management would also fail when a temperature bound is reached, but for a different reason.
+More subtly, even those real-time systems containing MPSoCs that support run-time thermal management may fail when a temperature bound is reached, but for a different reason.

 Most run-time thermal management techniques use thermal sensors to detect when the maximum safe temperature is approached and react by decreasing processor power consumption, e.g., by decreasing frequency or stalling instruction issue.
 These techniques share a common weakness: they decrease performance.
-If a real-time task running on an MPSoC with run-time thermal management ever triggers throttling when there is little timing slack, the real-time task will miss its deadlines.
-Missing hard real-time deadlines is unacceptable; an example would be failure to stop an automatically controlled train on time [14].
+If a real-time task running on an MPSoC with run-time thermal management ever triggers throttling when there is little timing slack, the real-time task will miss its deadline.
+Missing hard real-time deadlines is unacceptable; an example would be failure to stop an automatically controlled train on time [22].
 To guarantee hard real-time performance, designers should consider thermal effects by explicitly optimizing peak temperature while meeting all functionality and real-time deadlines.
-Clearly, the temperature-aware real-time MPSoC assignment and scheduling problem must be solved.
+This motivates our work on the temperature-aware real-time MPSoC assignment and scheduling problem.